Electronics notes/Signal modulation

 Side note: Pulse Code Modulation

-It that we're quantizing in time and amplitude, roughly how to store, and what it represents.
+It points out that we are quantizing in both time and in amplitude.
+It tells us how to store that, and what it represents.

-- ...and is not a reproduction technique, like most of this page. (reproduction was a separate thing even in the earliest development of these concepts)
+...and is not a reproduction technique, like most other acronyms mentioned on this page. (reproduction was a separate thing even in the earliest development of these concepts)

 Variants include:

-- also why 8-bit PCM is audibly not enough, and 16-bit is (for most things)
+because 8 bits isn't enough range to have the quietest bits be all that quiet, 8-bit PCM is audibly not enough for sound, and 16-bit is (for most things)

 logarithmic PCM

-- since the original input and eventual reproduction is often LPCM (it's a choice most hardware makes), this is often used to effectively compand signal while in transmission/storage
+since the original input and eventual reproduction is often linear PCM (it's a choice most hardware makes), this is often used to effectively compand signal while in transmission/storage

 Differential PCM

-- says that instead of storing the absolute values, we store the difference from the last, or to a (deterministically) predicted next value.
+instead of storing the absolute values, we store the difference from a predicted next sample

-- If the prediction is reasonable, we need to send fewer bits.
+If the prediction is reasonable, that value is typically small, a stream of them is compressible, and we need to store/send fewer bits.

 ADPCM is Adaptive Differential PCM.

-It takes the differential PCM output, and varies the amount of quantization of it over time.
+It takes PCM, produces the differential PCM output as just mentioned, and varies the amount of quantization it sends that with (in early implementations often 5-, 4-, or 3-bit?(verify)).

-This is a lossy format that allows you to tweak bandwidth/SNR on noisy / low bandwidth channels.
+This is a lossy format that gives you some steps of control, trading bandwidth and SNR on low bandwidth (/ noisy) channels.

 SB-ADPCM: ADPCM, but applied to distinct frequency sub-bands.

-- This mainly so that you can spend bits differently, e.g. 48 of the 64 kbit/s on the lower sub-band that includes most voice energy, and 16 kbit/s on the rest.
+This mainly so that you can spend bits differently, decide on sending 64 kbit/s overall, and spending 48 of the on the lower sub-band that includes most voice energy, and 16 kbit/s on the rest.
 (G.722 actually has a few different target bitrates)

 For context on companding: linear PCM is not clever about spreading quantization to where our (approximately logarithmic) perception hears it best.
 Companding basically rescales (in a reversible way) to reduce that issue.